 Airbnb today is valued at $25 billion.
 It caters to more than 60 million people in 190 countries.
 They are known for their innovative website design, their determination to not give up despite hardships, and their entrepreneurial thinking outside the box.

 Although they made some mistakes, the founders of Airbnb were successful with their unique strategy.
 Their success is not the only story of Airbnb’s startup success.
 Every entrepreneur can adapt Airbnb’s techniques to suit their needs.

-Airbnb was the first company to put their customers first.
+Airbnb was the first company to put its customers first.
 Airbnb wasn’t just about making a profit for the three founders.
 It started as a way for people to travel more easily.

-Airbnb was second in that they found their niche in an established (but still stagnant) industry.
+Airbnb was second in that it found its niche in an established (but still stagnant) industry.
 Craigslist was already an established site offering accommodation alternatives to hotels.
 But the founders of Airbnb did not let that stop them.

-Instead of getting discouraged, they discovered what Craigslist was lacking (such as high quality photos) and created Airbnb to address these gaps.
-They are always looking for ways to differentiate their brand from others, such as providing maid service.
+Instead of getting discouraged, they discovered what Craigslist was lacking (such as high-quality photos) and created Airbnb to address these gaps.
+They are always looking for ways to differentiate their brand, such as providing maid service.

 Entrepreneurship is not without its risks.
 How you respond to these challenges will make you stand out and determine your path to success.